For five years, he walked past his security guard on his way to and from work.

-Cynthia is a writer, graphic designer and lawyer.
+Cynthia is a former lawyer and currently works as an executive for an international NGO.
 She loves words, colours and the beauty and authenticity that human stories bring.
 Cynthia has spent time living and working in London and Abu Dhabi but her heart will always be with her home in the alluring city of Hong Kong.

 Maxime Vanhollebeke, Co-Founder